This is a dream I had

 straightforwardly states, "Everyone will go insane."

-not those of us that understand what is occurring and the possible outcome,
+not those of us who understand what is occurring, and the certain

-to provide shelter and conditions for life in the midst of all this
+to provide shelter and suitable conditions for life during all this

 travail, there will

 be no remaining life left on Earth at the end of this three-and-one-half year